-Our mission at Yume Japanese Gardens is to acquaint you with the cultural heritage of Japan, in all its depth and richness.
-Our museum plays a large role in this, with rotating and permanent exhibits of old and new Japanese art and handicrafts.
-These range from displays of hanging scrolls and wood block prints to fans and kimonos, as well as of ceramics, metalwork, and sculpture.
+Playing a large role in this is our replica traditional Japanese cottage (left), and our Museum, with its galleries displaying rotating and permanent exhibits of traditional and contemporary Japanese art and handicrafts.
+These range from expositions of hanging scrolls and wood block prints to shows of fans and kimonos, as well as of ceramics, metalwork, and sculpture.
 Check here often to stay abreast of our varied offerings.

 Mingei: Old Japan on Hand

-The collection includes objects spanning more than 200 years.
-Among them are a straw barrel and porcelain cups to store and drink Japanese rice wine, or sake, and brushes tipped with deer, horse, rabbit, or squirrel hair to draw calligraphy and make ink-wash paintings.
-You’ll find garments, too – kimonos and obi sashes – as well as a rustic iron hearth and traditional hasami, or sewing scissors, forged by an ironmonger from a single piece of steel and reflecting the skills of sword makers applied to a household item.
+Our collection includes items spanning more than 200 years.
+Among them are a straw barrel to store Japanese rice wine, or sake, and porcelain cups to drink the spirits, along with slender brushes tipped with deer, horse, rabbit, or squirrel hair for drawing calligraphy and to make ink-wash paintings.
+Also on display are more robust objects, such as a homely iron hearth and traditional hasami, or sewing scissors, forged by an ironmonger from a single piece of steel and reflecting the skills of sword makers applied to the fabrication of a household article.

-With “Mingei: Old Japan on Hand,” we celebrate nameless creators who used materials as common as themselves – stone, ceramics, textiles, paper, bamboo, lacquer, and wood – to make functional things that are humble, but nonetheless of value, because they preserve the sense of the personal in an era of mass production.
+With “Mingei: Old Japan on Hand,” we pay tribute to nameless creators who used materials as common as themselves – ceramics, textiles, metal, paper, bamboo, lacquer, and wood – to make functional things that are humble, but nonetheless of value, because they preserve the sense of the personal in an era of mass manufactures.